 Choice of high-speed data

-Some Unlimited high-speed Smartphone data plans include a data allotment for Smartphone Mobile HotSpot (tethering) then tethering is slowed to up to 2G speeds for the rest of the billing cycle.
+Some high-speed smartphone data plans include a data allotment for Smartphone Mobile HotSpot (tethering); after that allotment is used, tethering is slowed to up to 2G speeds (128 kbps) for the rest of the billing cycle.
 The Magenta plan includes a set amount of high-speed tethering, and then continues at up to 3G speeds (600 kbps).
-The T-Mobile Essentials plan includes tethering at up to 3G speeds.
-Customers on this plan may choose to activate a Plus International add-on feature for unlimited tethering at up to 4G LTE speeds.
-Depending on the capability of your device, tethering your device to other lawful devices is permitted up to 10 devices pursuant to the terms, conditions and allotments of your Data Plan.
+The T-Mobile Essentials plan includes tethering at up to 3G speeds (600 kbps).
+Customers may choose to activate an add-on feature for a set amount of high-speed tethering.
+Depending on the capability of your device, tethering your device to other lawful devices is permitted up to 10 devices, pursuant to the terms, conditions and allotments of your data plan.
 Some video consumed while tethering may be difficult to identify as video and therefore cannot be optimized.
 Certain features, such as Music Freedom and some Binge On content on qualifying rate plans, data used by certain T-Mobile customer service applications, such as the T-Mobile App, and the federal telehealth VA Video Connect app, do not count against high-speed data allotments when detected by our network.

-T-Mobile ONE Fair Usage commitment
+T-Mobile Fair Usage commitment to on-device usage

 Other network management

-If you use your Data Plan in a manner that could interfere with other customers' service, affect our ability to allocate network capacity among customers, or degrade service quality for other customers, we may suspend, terminate, or restrict your data session, or switch you to a more appropriate Data Plan, or terminate your service.
+If you use your data plan in a manner that could interfere with other customers' service, affect our ability to allocate network capacity among customers, or degrade service quality for other customers, we may suspend, terminate, or restrict your data session, or switch you to a more appropriate data plan, or terminate your service.